fathat/pyweek34/design/space-chopper.md

 ### Civilians

 They really want to be saved, and they sure can't do it for themselves.
 Good thing you're a hero with fantastic hair.

+#### Lines
+- Help!
+- Save me!
+- My wig is on fire!
+- Is that a wig?
+- Don't leave me!
+- I don't want to die!
+- Take me with you!
+- They're coming for us!
+- I choose life!
+- Don't let them take me!
+- They took my wig!

 ### Earth Dog